Epinova/epinova-dxp-deployment/documentation/ContentCopy.md

 - **SilentlyContinue**: Don't display an error message continue to execute subsequent commands.

 ## YAML ##
-Example 1: Start CMS deployment of preproduction 'code' from preproduction to production.
+Example: Start content copy of database and blobs from production environment to preproduction environment.
 ```yaml
 - task: DxpContentCopy@1
 inputs: